wagerfield/onno/docs/features.md

 ### Dot syntax for `props` _and_ `themeKeys`

 Styled System supports dot syntax for both `prop` values and theme `key` options.
-This allows you to lookup values in nested objects and arrays within a `theme` and/or default `scale`.
+This allows you to lookup values in nested objects and arrays within a `theme` and/or the default `scale` of a render function.

 Onno also supports dot syntax for `prop` values _and_ `themeKeys` while also resolving alias objects within arrays.
 This flexible interface allows you to structure and nest your `theme` however you so choose.

-In addition to this, onno also supports value inversion simply by prefixing the whole lookup path with a negative sign ("-") _or_ the final segment of a path.
+In addition to this, onno also supports value inversion simply by prefixing the whole lookup path with a negative sign "-" _or_ the final segment of a path.
 For example:

 ```jsx
 import styled from "styled-system"